 The rest of the EP follows in such a way that you almost feel that this could have been recorded at the start of an extremely promising career in the seventies.
 This is not bad thing either!
 It’s genuine without appearing retro.

-The instrumental on the EP ‘Theme from unknown (program)’ has got my intrigued it plays out like a film score or perhaps a TV programme score?
+The instrumental on the EP ‘Theme from unknown (program)’ has got my intrigue it plays out like a film score or perhaps a TV programme score?
 But judging by this bands references to computers and science I almost feel it could be a game soundtrack?
 Or even the loading screen to some ancient forgotten commodore 64 program.

 Another key track on the E.P is ‘future Systems’ which evokes lyrical imagery of machinery, computer science and maybe secret code or language only the band themselves know about.
 Either way vocally think early Eno.
 Musically it’s exciting with driving drums, keylines and that undeniable bass.